 The direct-to-consumer (D2C) model rocketed to popularity around 2020 as brands sought to disrupt the traditional retail space and reach consumers at home during the COVID-19 pandemic.
 But that momentum has begun to fade, and now brands need to rethink the D2C model for long-term success.

-The D2C model removes the need for third-party manufacturers, wholesalers, retailers, and distributors, in order to sell directly to customers.
-This gives brands complete oversight of the buying journey, plus it allows for more personalized customer service experiences, hyper-targeted digital advertising strategies, and access to data that informs product and marketing decisions.
+The D2C model removes the need for third-party manufacturers, wholesalers, retailers, and distributors found in traditional retailers in order to sell directly to customers, as defined by eMarketer.
+This gives brands complete oversight of the customer buying journey, plus it allows for more personalized customer service experiences, hyper-targeted digital advertising strategies, and access to data that informs product and marketing decisions.

 The D2C business model

 “D2C businesses are generally founded on a unique product that resolves unmet customer needs—needs that incumbents have failed to address,” according to eMarketer.
 “Modern branding, fresh packaging, and innovative design are then crucial to capture the attention of highly targeted digital audiences.
 While D2C brands often begin as online sellers, some will open retail stores.”

 Some D2C brands, like BarkBox or Birchbox, operate a subscription service, enabling customers to customize the types of products they want and automatically receive new ones at a regular interval.

 “Consumers are also drawn to D2C products because of the perception of a higher-quality product at a lower cost, justified by a shorter path to purchase.
 D2C brands are able to pass along the savings to their customers by going straight to manufacturers for a cheaper product and by driving sales directly through owned and operated means, avoiding retailer markup,” per eMarketer.

 The D2C model also gives brands more control over the entire customer journey, which can improve the shopping experience and create loyalty among customers.